The GSA Schedule Acquisition Process From Start to Finish

 MAS Offer Review

-It can take some time for the CO and other departments to work through the offer, as they have many other offers to review in addition to already awarded contracts they work with.
+The CS/CO will review most of the offer for completeness and correctness, but some items, like the financial statements and subcontracting plan, are reviewed by other departments within GSA.
+It can take time for the CO and other departments to work through the offer, depending on how many other offers they are reviewing in addition to the awarded contracts they currently work with.

 Clarifications